Warranty

 No manufacturer submits all his sound level meter range for approval as the cost is so high.
 Typically their meters initially intended for other less demanding measurements will not be submitted, but if a manufacturer cannot offer ANY Type Approved units, especially an acoustic calibrator, caution would seem to be the order of the day.

-To find out more about the compliant range of sound level meters and noise dosimeters available from Pulsar Instruments, please visit www.pulsarinstruments.com To enquire further and obtain export and friendly advice. please contact the team.
+To find out more about the compliant range of sound level meters and noise dosimeters available from Pulsar Instruments, please visit www.pulsarinstruments.com.
+To enquire further and obtain export and friendly advice, please contact the team.

 ©2012 Pulsar Instruments plc

-Featured Products
+Featured Category

 Related news stories